-And this was the penultimate final destination on my trip.
+Panoramic view of the Grand Canyon - Click image to enlarge And this was the penultimate final destination on my trip.
 Amaaaazing and truly awe inspiring.
 Those who have seen it probably know what I mean.
 Just the size of the whole landscape really gets you.
 I was really on my way to Chicago but after sleeping on my thoughts when I was in St. George in Utah I decided to give it a go.
-I was going to go to the horseshoe but the local road was closed for roadworks.

 Not one of the very impressive days on my trip.
 The weather precipitation radar was showing quite a lot of scattered activity in the whole northwestern quarter of Oregon.
 I did have a little wish to see Mount St. Helens where that big eruption happened in 1980.
 This would actually take me northeast to my then position in Vancouver (yes, there is one in the state of Washington.
 So this plan was scrapped.